0u73r-h34v3n/chrono-deck/README.md

 Want to help improve the plugin?
 Submit your feedback or contribute to the supported games list by filling out this [Google Form](https://docs.google.com/forms/d/1Wp2sE3oI7JI1smGe_vHYUI_HMI_GLqiK9_X5En8rQdU).

+## Known issues
+After press `Play` button, **Game Info** may disappear.
+This happens due to some internal conflicts between showing *game information* and run non-steam game.
+At the moment i didn't find perfect way to fix this.
+**PR** is highly appreciated.

 ---

 > [!TIP]